SainsburyWellcomeCentre/crabs-exploration/guides/ManualLabellingSteps_general.md

     ```
     20230817_ramalhete2023_day2_combined_SM
     ```
   - `Default Path`: this will be the starting point of the file explorer when loading the images to label, so we want the folder with the frames we want to label here.
 Importantly, a trailing slash is needed!
-For example, for me in a Mac the path would be:
+For the example above, the default path to input would be:
     ```
     /Volumes/zoo/users/sminano/crabs_bboxes_labels/20230816_ramalhete2023_day2_combined/
     ```